robertu94/robertu94.github.io/_guides/theta.markdown

    systems.
 The load function loads a copy of spack specifically for Cooley and uses a separate spark instance for other machines.
 We use spack's `SPACK_USER_CONFIG_PATH` variable to keep these cleanly separate.
+6. Theta is a cray machine, so needs some cray special sauce like the PrgEnv-gnu and CRAYPE_LINK_TYPE=dynamic to behave more sanely.
+7. Very often you will want to include `--attr enable-ssh=1` in your COBALT flags to enable TCP access to the nodes (i.e. SSH)

 # Changelog